 - Preheat oven to 350ºF.
 Whisk together eggs, milk, salt, and pepper.
 Set aside.

-Saute the onion in oil for 4-5 minutes, or until translucent and golden.
-Add the eggs and using a silicone spoon stir and fold the eggs until large curds just start to form, about 5 minutes.
-Fold in ½ cup of cheddar and remove from heat.
+- Sauté the onion in the oil for 4-5 minutes, or until translucent.
+Add the eggs and using a silicone spoon stir and fold the eggs until large, soft curds form and the eggs are almost cooked through, about 8 minutes.
+Remove from heat and fold in ½ cup of cheddar and ½ cup crushed tortilla chips.

-Smooth the top of the frittata evenly in the pan and sprinkle remaining ½ cup of cheddar on top.
-Place in oven and bake 6-7 minutes or until set.
+- Smooth the top of the frittata evenly in the pan and sprinkle remaining ½ cup cheese on top.
+Place in oven and bake 6-7 minutes or until set and cooked through.